-- 6.1 Except as authorized by the Court, the publishing, broadcasting, reproducing, transmitting, or otherwise disseminating of in person or virtual court proceedings or recordings thereof is prohibited.
-Applications may be made to a judge of the Court to televise or broadcast all or part of the proceedings in a particular case.
-It is the policy of the Court that such applications may be granted in the discretion of the presiding judge, provided that he or she finds that it is in the public interest that the proceedings, or part of them, be televised or broadcast, and that to do so will not: - 6.1.1 affect the right of a party to a fair trial; - 6.1.2 cause discomfort to any witness; - 6.1.3 interfere with any privacy interests that may override the public interest in televising the proceedings; - 6.1.4 have the potential effect of deterring witnesses in any future similar cases; - 6.1.5 cause additional expense to the Court; or - 6.1.6 otherwise potentially hamper the ongoing administration of justice in relation to Provincial Court proceedings. - 6.2 The presiding judge may use the BC Supreme Court Practice Direction on Video Recording or Broadcasting of Court Proceedings as a guide in assessing the merits of an application. - 6.3 The onus of establishing that these conditions are met is on the applicant.
-The Court may adjourn an application in order that persons whose interests are engaged may obtain legal advice or representation, if to do so is not contrary to the interests of the parties or the public interest in having the matter proceed expeditiously. - 6.4 The BC Supreme Court Practice Direction on Television Coverage of Court Proceedings can be found here.
+- 6.3 Applications may be made to a judge of the Court to publish all or part of the proceedings in a particular case.
+It is the policy of the Court that such applications may be granted in the discretion of the presiding judge, provided that they find that it is in the public interest that the proceedings, or part of them, be published, and that to do so will not: - 6.3.1 affect the right of a party to a fair trial; - 6.3.2 cause discomfort to any witness; - 6.3.3 interfere with any privacy interests that may override the public interest in televising the proceedings; - 6.3.4 have the potential effect of deterring witnesses in any future similar cases; - 6.3.5 cause additional expense to the Court; or - 6.3.6 otherwise potentially hamper the ongoing administration of justice in relation to Provincial Court proceedings. - 6.4 The presiding judge may use the BC Supreme Court Practice Direction on Video Recording or Broadcasting of Court Proceedings as a guide in assessing the merits of an application. - 6.5 The onus of establishing that these conditions are met is on the applicant.
+The Court may adjourn an application in order that persons whose interests are engaged may obtain legal advice or representation, if to do so is not contrary to the interests of the parties or the public interest in having the matter proceed expeditiously.